jugheadjones10/obsidian/Life.md

 - [ ] Exercise
 - [x] Obsidian review

-- [ ] Continue using the debugger to understand JaxUED
+- [x] Continue using the debugger to understand JaxUED

-- [ ] Move Notion todos to here
-- [ ] Message Titin about new arrangement
-- [ ] Write about experience yesterday getting distracted while doing hard Jax stuff.
-The need to interleave fun stuff with not-so-fun stuff.
-- [ ] Expand on the idea on neuro-evolution and RL life simulator you had while waiting in line at OCBC.

 ## PushWorld ideas
 - Thinking back to the "Interpreting Emergent Planning in Model-Free Reinforcement Learning" paper, can we say that emergent planning also implies that world models also emerged?
 Maybe the "General agents need world models" paper can help make the connection?